felixsc1/helpful_tools/README.md

 # helpful_tools
-Just some personal tools to make mouse fMRI work easier.
+Previously used tools for quick mouse fMRI analyses.
 Use at your own risk.